aravindsairam001/Fitness.AI/IMPROVEMENTS.md

 - Pulse animation on HIIT timer countdown
 - Fade-in animations for cards
 - Touch-active states for all buttons
+- Glassmorphism-inspired cards with dynamic lighting and depth
+- Gradient progress bar with soft glow for premium feel

 ### 7. **Workout History System** 📅
 - Complete workout tracking with dates and workout type